 Now if I wanted to connect an even larger card with a connector requirement of MORE than 2 x 8 pins, I could use the modular capability of the power supply unit.

 You can see above that this power supply has extra power sockets due to its modular nature.
 Hence, I could connect more PCIe cables to this if needed.

 I would have to procure the extra power cables myself, though.
 So, in essence, your graphics card will determine whether or not you will need a PCIe power supply cable and how many of it.

 The manufacturer will make this information available in the shape of how many POWER CONNECTORS the graphics card has.

-Also make sure that along with sufficient PCIe connectors, your PSU also has a sufficient power rating.
-This is because some high-performance cards have high power demands and overloading your PSU can result in performance drops.
+Also, ensure your PSU has a good power rating and suitable PCIe connectors.
+This is because some high-performance cards have high power demands, and overloading your PSU can result in performance drops.

 PCIe Power Supply Cables and Basic Types

-There are numerous PCIe Power Cables out there distinguished by their PIN configuration and their power supply capacity.
+Numerous PCIe Power Cables are out there, distinguished by their PIN configuration and power supply capacity.

 6-Pin Power Cable